rstacruz/rminimist/README.md

 - `opts.string` - an array of strings argument names to always treat as strings
 - `opts.boolean` - an array of strings to always treat as booleans.
 - `opts.array` - an array of strings to treat as arrays. (only in rminimist)
+- `opts.number` - an array of strings to treat as numbers. (only in rminimist)
 - `opts.alias` - an object mapping string names to strings or arrays of string argument names to use as aliases
 - `opts.default` - an object mapping string argument names to default values
 - `opts.stopEarly` - when true, populate argv._ with everything after the first non-option